Hello everyone!

 Pointing DNS to the VM via Cloudflare

 The most practical way is to use Cloudflare as DNS (free), which we will configure in detail in the next section.
-The flow is:
+The workflow is:

 - Create a free account on Cloudflare and add your domain.

-- Cloudflare will give you 2 nameservers (e.g.,
+- Cloudflare will provide you with 2 nameservers (e.g.,

-ava.ns.cloudflare.comandbob.ns.cloudflare.com). - In the Registro.br panel, access your domain → DNS → change the default nameservers to Cloudflare's.
+ava.ns.cloudflare.comandbob.ns.cloudflare.com). - In the Registro.br panel, go to your domain → DNS → replace the default nameservers with the ones from Cloudflare.

 - Name: